ViaCZT/AndroidApp_Echo361/items/report.md

 ## Summary of Known Errors and Bugs

-1. Bug 1: Deleting courses from bottom to top in one searching round with rapid speed may causes exceptions.

-2. Bug 2: The Grammar makes the search cannot search rare numbers for the given account (comp2100@anu.au).
-To search this, we should search comp or comp2100 etc.
+1. Bug 1: The Grammar makes the search cannot search pure numbers.
+For example, you cannot search "2" or "2100" for the given account (comp2100@anu.au), because we assume that names are made up of letters only and that other symbols such as numbers, punctuations, etc. will be ignored.
+So, you can search "comp" or "comp2100" or "com" etc. for this account.

 ## Testing Summary